The right tools can improve your slicing skills

 Finding the best mandoline slicers

 People seem to love testing slicers, especially mandoline slicers.
-We found professional tests of mandolines at Cook's Illustrated, KItchenAudition.com, TheSweetHome.com, and Good Housekeeping.
-We also found a couple of tests of spiral slicers at Cook's Illustrated and a great overview of a spiralizer at ThePaleoReview.com.
+We found professional tests of mandolines at Cook's Illustrated, TheSweetHome.com, SeriousEats.com, FineCooking.com and Good Housekeeping.
+We also found tests of spiral slicers at Cook's Illustrated.
 In an unusual twist to what we usually find, there were few sources overall for user reviews of mandoline slicers.
-While Amazon.com often had hundreds or thousands of reviews, and we found a good number at ChefsCatalog.com, there was just scattered feedback at other retail sites we normally rely on.
+While Amazon.com often had hundreds or thousands of reviews, there was just scattered feedback at other retail sites we normally rely on.
 However, hundreds or thousands of reviews, even if it's just at one site, are plenty.
-Also, the top mandolines tend to get better ratings, overall than most kitchen gadgets we test, so that's good news for the home cook.
+Also, the top mandolines tend to get better ratings, overall, than most kitchen gadgets we review, so that's good news for the home cook.

 Best Mandoline Slicers | Best Spiralizers | Buying Guide | Our Sources